ims21/ModifyPLiFullHD/README.md

 # ModifyPLiFullHD
-plugin for configure font and some colors in skin PLi-FullHD skin and PLi-HD1 skin
+specific plugin for configure font and some colors in skin PLi-FullHD skin and PLi-HD1 skin